 photographs: We would benefit from photographs of lagoon & estuary mouths, lagoon & estuary overlooks, coastal roadways, seawalls, berms, cliffs, and beaches.
 The most beneficial photographs will be those taken

 - regularly from the same location and angle (e.g., once per week or once per day) including low and high tides

 - with a fixed reference point within the field of view (e.g., a bridge edge)

 - documenting large erosion or inundation events after a storm passes

-Note that as mentioned above we are teaming up with several other groups to turn this into an all-inclusive citizen science photographic collection event.
+Note that as mentioned above we are teaming up with several other groups to turn this into an all-inclusive community science photographic collection event.
 Including working with the Tijuana National Estuarine Research Reserve in turning this into a competition!
 To participate and see maps of desired photograph locations, please see the Urban Tides Initiative website to download the app, read instructions, and start photographing!
-See results from a trial of this Urban Tides program last year.
+See results from a trial of this Urban Tides program here.
 If you prefer not to use an app, but rather email, you can email your photos to stormphoto at sccoos.org (information here).
 Also see additional information from our partners at the National Estuarine Research Reserve.
 Note that you do not have to stick to the map nor to a frequent & regular schedule, but as explained earlier, the more regular the photographs, the more valuable they are to us as scientists!

-directed beach and water samples: If individuals are particularly motivated to contribute further and have time to do so during the business day or they have a classroom group they would like to engage, we have additional surveys and data collection that citizen scientists could contribute towards including
+directed beach and water samples: If individuals are particularly motivated to contribute further and have time to do so during the business day or they have a classroom group they would like to engage, we have additional surveys and data collection that community scientists could contribute towards including

 - water samples of salinity, temperature, and depth taken from a hand-held instrument